StackStorm/st2docs/docs/source/upgrade_notes.rst

   If you are installing StackStorm on a new server using the official installation script this service is automatically installed and started.

-  If you are  upgrading from a previous release using instructions from the "Upgrades" documentation page, you need to ensure ``/etc/st2/st2.conf`` file contains a new ``workflow_engine`` section with the corresponding ``logging`` config option otherwise the service won't start.
+  If you are  upgrading from a previous release using instructions from the :doc:`/install/upgrades` documentation page, you need to ensure ``/etc/st2/st2.conf`` file contains a new ``workflow_engine`` section with the corresponding ``logging`` config option, otherwise the service won't start.

-  After you have completed all the steps from the "Upgrades" page, you need to add the following entry to ``/etc/st2/st2.conf`` config file:
+  After you have completed all the steps from the "General Upgrade Procedure" page, you need to add the following entry to ``/etc/st2/st2.conf`` config file:

   .. code-block:: ini